 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates (view the "External Resources" section below).

 Natchitoches is the oldest settlement in the Louisiana Purchase Territory and carries the name of a Native American tribe.
-Natchitoches Christmas Festival dates back to 1927, being the oldest in the whole country.
+Natchitoches Christmas Festival dates back to 1927, which makes it one the oldest in the whole country.
 Starting on a Saturday before Thanksgiving, it runs until Epiphany in early January.
 The festival usually takes place in Downtown Natchitoches, in the Historic District, and on the banks of Cane River Lake.
 Celebrations feature over 300,000 lights and over 100 set pieces on display every night at dusk.

 Natchitoches Christmas Festival Parade dates back to the 1940s.
 Currently, the colourful procession takes off at the campus of Northwestern State University and winds through the streets of the Historic District.
 College and high school bands, dance groups, queens, themed floats, and lots of costumed characters make this parade a favourite with local families.
 Thousands come to watch Mrs. Claus and Santa Claus kicking off the holiday season.
 Other parade royalty includes the Miss City of Lights, the Christmas Belles, the Christmas Angels, Miss Natchitoches Teen, and Miss Merry Christmas.